- £413 per week

 Heating: Oil central heating and electric fire in the lounge.

 Short breaks: Not accepted at peak time.

 Notes: Towels are provided.
 No smoking.
-Mobile phone signal weak.
+Mobile phone signal weak, WiFi can be intermittent.

 Pubs: 3 mile.
 Shops: 3 miles.